Routes · Namsan, Jung-gu

 The 3.5 km hill loop

-Out along the two-lane park road that Korean runners use for hill training: steady up-and-down rollers under heavy tree shade, a low wooden barrier on the river side.
-Plenty of bathrooms tucked off the trail, but water fountains are at the bookends, not in the middle.
+Out along the two-lane park road Korean runners use for hill training: steady rollers under heavy tree shade.
+Plenty of bathrooms off the trail, but water fountains are at the bookends, not the middle.

 - 04